If you are planning to move to North Carolina, you have a simple question to answer: why are you still waiting?

 Cost Of Living in North Carolina

 Simply put, affordable!
 Expect low housing prices, low taxes, and low rent if moving to North Carolina.
-If you are moving out of a larger city area, you can also expect more house for your money’s worth.
+If you are moving out of a larger city area, you can also expect more houses for your money’s worth.

 The cost of living in Asheville for instance, is 44% cheaper than in New York City, while the salaries are just 27% lower.